Stop. Breathe in. Breathe out.

 Constant stress can impact your personal and professional life in equal measure, and it can often strike without warning, triggered by any number of reasons.
 Worrying about work, relationships, your health, your wealth, or your future can place a burden on your mind and impact your well-being.

 Here are ten natural remedies that you can put into practice today to help combat those worried feelings.

 Just holding a nice, warm cup of tea can sometimes be enough to calm you down.
 But it’s what’s in your mug that can truly make a positive difference.

 You might consider green tea, which is chock full of antioxidants and other good stuff, including an amino acid called L-theanine.
 This particular amino acid has been shown to help lower your heart rate and blood pressure.

-For a lot of people, exercise is a key part in alleviating stress, depression, and anxiety.
+For a lot of people, exercise is a key part in alleviating stress and related worries.
 Not only is it good for your physical health, but there are also a number of mental benefits to regular, long-term exercise.

 You’ll find that, as your self-esteem increases, you’ll feel healthier and happier.
-And, as your fitness improves, any lingering concerns over ill health will slowly fade away.
+And, as your fitness improves, any lingering concerns may slowly fade away.

 You’ll also release lots of endorphins, chemicals that interact with your brain and reduce your perception of pain while triggering positive feelings in your body.
 Those feelings are often described as a “runner’s high.”
 Learn more about getting started with an exercise regime here.